Skip to main content

 Repair questions from West Palm Beach homeowners.

-Is your repair crew insured for work in West Palm Beach?
+Do you stand behind your repair work in West Palm Beach?

 Do you offer emergency repair service in West Palm Beach?

-Yes — we run a 24/7 emergency line for leaking repair in West Palm Beach for active leaks, chimney fires, and post-storm damage.
+Yes — we run a 24/7 emergency line in West Palm Beach for active leaks, chimney fires, and post-storm damage.
 Emergency repair calls jump the queue and typically get a technician dispatched the same day.
 Call (561) 709-7979 any time, day or night.

 What kind of repair warranty do you offer in West Palm Beach?